alexkreidler/covid/src/covid-testing/in.md

 Although there were regulatory hurdles early in the process that limited these as some options, I believe the main issue still is throughput.

-Obviously this poses challenges for people without insurance or with inadequate insurance, or people who don't have a regular doctor to go to.
+This poses challenges for people without insurance or with inadequate insurance, or people who don't have a regular doctor to go to.

 This is an issue that has been discussed at WH Coronavirus Task Force briefings,